Non-Gaussianity in rapid-turn multi-field inflation: Example

-where $R^a_{dfb}$ is the Riemann tensor of the field-space manifold.
+We show the evolution of the entropic mass, defined in \eqref{mu}, and its contributions in Figure~\ref{fig:mu}.
+From the right panel of Fig.~\ref{fig:mu} we see that the contribution ${\cal M}_{\perp\perp}$, which is a sum of potential and curvature terms, is negative.
+However, since the turn rate is significant, the resulting mass of entropic fluctuation is of order one $\mu/H\sim {\cal O}(1)$, which is shown on the left panel of Fig.~\ref{fig:mu}, together with $|m_s|/H\sim {\cal O}(1)$ defined by

+This explains the quick decay of isocurvature power spectrum shown in Fig.~\ref{fig:Power}.
+Nevertheless, it is essential to note that the dynamics never reach the regime of $\mu/H\gg 1$ and cannot be fully described by the effective single-field approaches and regimes discussed in e.g.~\cite{Garcia-Saenz:2018ifx}.
+Still, flattened and equilateral contributions to the bispectrum are expected~\cite{Garcia-Saenz:2018ifx}, in addition to the contribution of the local shape sourced by the (decaying but) non-vanishing entropic modes on superhorizon scales.
+We will get back to the discussion of the resulting bispectrum shape for the current model later in this section.

+To compute the transfer function we use equations \eqref{TRSdef}, \eqref{gammaDeltaDef}, \eqref{MTRS}.
 In Fig. \ref{fig:TRS} we show the evolution of $\gamma(N)$, $-\delta(N)$, $T_{\cal{R S}}(N_*,N)$ and $T_{\cal{S S}}(N_*,N)$ during inflation.
 One can see that during angular phase of inflation $\delta(N)<0$, therefore isocurvature modes exponentially decay to zero.
 Nevertheless, positive and non-zero $\gamma(N)$ induces rapid growth of $T_{\cal{R S}}$ that saturates when $T_{\cal{S S}}$ reaches zero.
 Non-zero value of $T_{\cal{R S}}$ at the end of inflation plays crucial role in generation of non-Gaussianity parameter as we will see below.